mjpekala/shearlet-scattering/README.md

 3.  *Evaluate performance*.
 While framenet can run SVM evaluation, for comparison across wavelet scatterings I created a simple standalone script for evaluating using linear SVMs (which is also used for Morlet and CHCDW wavelets in a separate project).
 A copy of the evaluation script is available [here](./src/evaluation/classify_main.m).
 Note this requires a local libsvm installation.
 With some minor modifications the script could be changed to use Matlab's built-in SVM, if desired.

-[comment]: ## Expected results
+[//]: # Expected results
-[comment]: The results reported below are for the default framenet shearlet configuration ("shearlet0"), a two-layer scattering network configuration similar to that provided by the framenet authors for MNIST with separable wavelets (although I omit dimension reduction and make a few other changes), and and linear SVM.
+[//]: # The results reported below are for the default framenet shearlet configuration ("shearlet0"), a two-layer scattering network configuration similar to that provided by the framenet authors for MNIST with separable wavelets (although I omit dimension reduction and make a few other changes), and and linear SVM.
 Note that I do not embark upon hyperparameter search (in part, do to limited time and computational resources) so the results below could possibly be improved upon.
 Values reported in the table are *error rates*, aggregated across all 10 classes on the MNIST test set (which has 10000 instances).
 Another caveat is that we use MNIST images that are of size 31x31 (framenet default).
 These may be on the small side for optimal processing with Shearlab.

 ## Pseudo-comparison of (Scattering Framework / Wavelet Transform) Pairs